 Independence is a huge asset when you’re looking to book a vacation because if you’re not tied to a single loyalty program, you have the freedom to book accommodation based on price and based on the amenities the accommodation choices are offering.

-If you’re not chasing status with a hotel loyalty program (or desperately trying to justify the status a credit card gave you) you’re not limited to big-name hotels and resorts but instead, you can make the most of boutique hotels, B&Bs, home rentals (like AirBnB) and you can book by whatever means works best for you – you don’t have to book through a hotel chain’s own website.
+If you’re not chasing status with a hotel loyalty program (or desperately trying to justify the status a credit card gave you) you’re not limited to big-name hotels and resorts instead, you can make the most of boutique hotels, B&Bs, home rentals (like AirBnB) and you can book by whatever means works best for you – you don’t have to book through a hotel chain’s own website.

 All of the above should save most people at least a little money, but there is one other thing everyone should be considering – Hotels.com Rewards

 Hotels.com is one of the biggest online hotel room vendors in the world and it runs a very basic but very useful rewards program – for every 10 nights booked through Hotels.com the rewards program gives users a free night.
 That’s it.

-The value of the free night is equal to the average cost of the 10 nights spent to get the free night.
+The value of the free night is equal to the average daily rate, excluding taxes and fees, of the Stamps previously collected.

 There are no blackout dates and Hotels.com offers over 500,000 hotels, apartments, and villas so the site is unlikely not to be able to offer a good number of properties wherever you’d like to visit…but there are a few other things you need to know too:

 - The value of a free night does not include taxes and fees.